raganwald/braythwayt.com/_posts/2016-03-30-justice-and-the-facts.md

 | Yellow | 20%                  |
 | Green  | 40%                  |

-Now we run a company, and we want to hire CS grads[^degree], so we go to a job fair at the school.
+Now we run a company, and we want to hire CS grads,[^degree] so we go to a job fair at the school.
 And what we do is, we set up a booth and we ask people to interview for jobs at our company.
-Now here's the thing, we can only interview so many people per hour, and there are more students than we can handle.
+We can only interview so many people per hour, and there are more students than we can handle.

 [^degree]: Which in and of itself betrays some problems with justice, but we'll leave that for another day.